 What you need to know & what you can ignore (like this very simplified article if you are an ebike battery expert).

-Although you can do this for a lot of motors, when it comes to batteries, you need to be able to make an informed decision.
-Why?
-Because if you don't, you are likely to end up in one of these scenarios:
+Although you can do this for a lot of motors out there, the same can't be said when it comes to batteries.
+You need to be able to make an informed decision because if you don't, this could happen to you:

-- running out of battery in the middle of your trail
+Emptying your battery in the middle of your ride

-The goal is to find balance between the distance and the power output you want to achieve... and think about the size & weight of the battery at the same time.
+The aim is to find a balance between the distance and power output you want to achieve while ensuring the size and weight of your ebike battery are suitable for you at the same time.

 Your battery's specifications probably look like this (if not even more detailed):